 No Products in the Cart

 With the surface suitably prepared, you can start to install the underlay.
 Unroll the underlay from wall to wall and trim using a sharp knife.
 Make sure that edges meet but don’t overlap as this will result in an uneven surface.
 If you are using a damp-proof membrane however, you will need an overlap.
-Around pipes it’s recommended that you leave a 10mm gap.
+Around the pipes it’s recommended that you leave a 10mm gap.

 There are many diverse types of underlay that work with laminates including:

 The purpose of acoustic underlays is to reduce the transfer of sound through the floor making it a great option for upstairs.

 When warmth is your preference, then thermal underlay is necessary.
 Thermal underlays can offer a certain degree of thermal insulation, keeping your room warmer for longer.

 The right underlay is important when it comes to underfloor heating.
 The wrong underlay can prevent heat from rising through the floor, making your heating less effective.
-The best underlays are paper felt which allow the heat to transfer through while offering a suitable layer of protection.
+The best underlay is paper felt which allows the heat to transfer through while offering a suitable layer of protection.